syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

-When set to true, enables the Scheduler to observe Daylight Saving Time for the supported timezones.
+When set to true, enables the Schedule to observe Daylight Saving Time for supported timezones.

 #### Example

-To enable the Daylight Saving time in Scheduler,
+To enable the Daylight Saving time in Schedule,

 {% highlight html %}